HL7/PDDI-CDS/pages/_includes/start.md

 ##### Bundle
 {:.no_toc}

-A Bundle is a FHIR resource that groups resources into a single instance, which is ideal for messaging with CDS Hooks, storing a collection of resources obtained on CDS Discovery, and providing flexibility in using the collections as a persistent instance.
+A `Bundle` is a FHIR resource that groups resources into a single instance, which is ideal for messaging with CDS Hooks, storing a collection of resources obtained on CDS Discovery, and providing flexibility in using the collections as a persistent instance.
 PDDI CDS implementors MUST use the bundle resource for certain `context` elements and all `prefetch` resources.
-For each prefetch template query, a Bundle MUST be created to group the resources.
-A prefetch element MAY contain several Bundle resources with several other resources grouped within.
+For each prefetch template query, a `Bundle` MUST be created to group the resources.
+A prefetch element MAY contain several `Bundle` resources with several other resources grouped within.

 ## <span style="color:silver"> 4.3.0 </span> Clinical Reasoning
 {:.no_toc}

 This section describes the components and processes of the Clinical Reasoning module used for the PDDI CDS artifacts.
 The Clinical Reasoning module provides resources and operations to enable sharing and evaluation of clinical knowledge artifacts.
-For the PDDI CDS artifacts this encompasses the PlanDefinition, CarePlan, RequestGroup, DetectedIssue, and CQL libraries.
+For the PDDI CDS artifacts this encompasses the `PlanDefinition`, `CarePlan`, `RequestGroup`, `DetectedIssue`, and CQL libraries.

 > *Note:* While resources and CQL libraries are specified for this implementation guide, these are not required for PDDI CDS functionality.
-The PlanDefinition, however, is RECOMMENDED at minimum to create sharable PDDI knowledge artifacts.
+The `PlanDefinition`, however, is RECOMMENDED to create sharable PDDI knowledge artifacts.

 ### <span style="color:silver"> 4.3.1 </span> PlanDefinition
 {:.no_toc}

 In the FHIR resource [workflow](https://www.hl7.org/fhir/workflow.html), the PlanDefinition resource is categorized as a definition.
 Resources in this category define an action that can occur with a patient.
-There are three main elements of the PlanDefinition that are used for the PDDI CDS instances.
+There are three main elements of the `PlanDefinition` that are used for the PDDI CDS instances.
 These elements include `TriggerDefinition,` `Condition,` `DynamicValue,` and `Action.`

 ##### TriggerDefinition
 {:.no_toc}